softprops/picture-show/README.md

      pshow -g=https://gist.github.com/asdfasdf

 Gists only support a flat file structure.
-Simply flatten the structure mentioned above and picture show will take care of the rest.
+Simply flatten the structure described above and picture show will take care of the rest.

-### conf
+### conf-iguration

 Shows are configurable through a `conf.js` file.
 This file should be in json format should include a sections key with an array of section names to render and an optional title.
 From the example above